olivermclane/PyBetCenter/README.md

-This basic tkinter application is a viewing application for all of the odds in sports betting.
+This basic tkinter application is a viewing application for all the odds in sports betting.
-This spans across several
+This spans across several different sports books, so you can view odds for any game.

 For this to work you do need to get a API-key.